jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Acquisition by company B
 (2) Company B is treated as acquiring the property on the date it was acquired by company A for the amount set out in subsections (3) to (5).
 Acquisition by company B
-(2B) For the purposes of sections CB 6A and CZ 39 (which relate to residential land), in relation to property that is land, company B is treated as having the same bright-line acquisition date as company A for that land.
+(2B) For the purposes of section CB 6A (Disposal within 2 years: bright-line test for residential land), in relation to property that is land, company B is treated as having the same bright-line start date as company A for that land.
 Whole pool
 (3) When the property forms the whole of a pool of property that is depreciated by company A under sections EE 20 to EE 24 (which relate to depreciation loss calculated under the pool method), the amount in subsection (2) is the adjusted tax value of the pool immediately before the property is transferred to company B.
 Part pool